Am Abend aber desselbigen Sabbats, BWV 42: Background

+Readings and text

+Bach composed Am Abend aber desselbigen Sabbats in Leipzig for the First Sunday after Easter, called Quasimodogeniti.

-The prescribed readings for the Sunday were from the First Epistle of John, "our faith is the victory", and from the Gospel of John, the appearance of Jesus to the Disciples, first without then with Thomas, in Jerusalem.
-The unknown librettist included verse 19 from the Gospel to begin the cantata, later the first stanza of the chorale "Verzage nicht, o Häuflein klein" (1632) by Jakob Fabricius, which had been attributed also to Johann Michael Altenburg, for the fourth movement, and as the closing chorale two stanzas which had appeared added to Martin Luther's "Erhalt uns, Herr, bei deinem Wort": "Verleih uns Frieden gnädiglich", Luther's German version of Da pacem Domine (Give peace, Lord, 1531), and "Gib unsern Fürsten und all'r Obrigkeit" (Give our rulers and all lawgivers), a stanza by Johann Walter paraphrasing (1566), concluded with a final amen.
-Werner Neumann suggested that Bach himself may have been the anonymous poet, while Charles Sanford Terry proposed Christian Weiss.
-Bach scholar Alfred Dürr supposed that it is the same author who wrote Bleib bei uns, denn es will Abend werden, BWV 6, first performed six days earlier on Easter Monday of 1725.
+The prescribed readings for the Sunday were from the First Epistle of John, "our faith is the victory", and from the Gospel of John, the appearance of Jesus to the Disciples in Jerusalem, first without Thomas, and later with him.
+The unknown librettist included for the beginning of the cantata verse 19 from the Gospel and used three stanzas from two chorales.
+The text of the fourth movement is a stanza from "Verzage nicht, o Häuflein klein", published in 1632 by Jakob Fabricius, which had also been attributed to Johann Michael Altenburg.
+The cantata is closed by two stanzas which had appeared added to Luther's "Erhalt uns, Herr, bei deinem Wort": "Verleih uns Frieden gnädiglich", Luther's German version of Da pacem Domine (Give peace, Lord, 1531), and "Gib unsern Fürsten und all'r Obrigkeit" (Give our rulers and all lawgivers), a stanza by Johann Walter paraphrasing (1566), which is concluded with a final amen.
+Werner Neumann suggested that Bach himself may have been the anonymous poet, while Charles Sanford Terry proposed Christian Weiss, a pastor in Leipzig.
+Bach scholar Alfred Dürr supposed that it was the same author who wrote Bleib bei uns, denn es will Abend werden, BWV 6, first performed six days earlier on Easter Monday of 1725.